 October 5-14, 2023

-The Kids Play Int’l Volunteer Trip is the ideal opportunity to inspire, educate and explore!
-On this 14-day adventure we’ll be sharing our love of sports with Cambodian children by volunteering at schools and community centers along with visiting the famous archeological site of Angkor Wat, Angkor Thom along with the National Museum , Killing Fields and Tuol Sleng Museum.
+Combine rewarding volunteer work while experiencing our inspiring kids, coaches and the beautiful culture and countryside of the incredibly resilient country of Cambodia.
+KPI’s service trips allow volunteers the opportunity to travel with a purpose and experience the impact of our mission firsthand; alongside guest Olympic and Professional Athlete Ambassadors.
+Our service trip is an ideal opportunity to inspire, educate and explore!
+On this adventure we’ll be sharing our love of sports with Cambodian children by participating in our weekly Let’s Play Fair, All Girls United and Play Fair Community Day Event, volunteering at our partner schools along with visiting the famous archeological site of Angkor Wat, Angkor Thom along with the National Museum , Killing Fields and Tuol Sleng Museum.

 Led by one of our fabulous KPI Olympic Athlete Ambassadors, each day will bring its share of new experiences and adventures.